Lattice equations

 Titin

 Titin is responsible for the passive force developing within the half-sarcomere when it is stretched, and for the recoil force when it is shortened.
 In the model, it is assumed that titin is a linear spring of stiffness \(k_t\) and rest length \(t_{rl}\).
 This spring is attached at both ends, on a particular thick and thin filament node respectively.
-Similar to crossbridge links, titin adds some force contribution \(f_{t}\) to the force-balance equations:
+Similar to crossbridge links, titin contributes \(f_{t}\) to the force-balance equation.

 Myosin Binding Protein C